Charles Henry Barrett

 - Debut September 15, 1937

 - Born February 14, 1915 in Santa Barbara, CA USA

 - Died July 28, 1990 in Wilson, NC USA

-On August 10, 1944, Red Barrett beat the Cincinnati Reds 2-0.
+On August 10, 1944, Red Barrett beat the Cincinnati Reds, 2-0.
 He gave up just two hits and threw just 58 pitches, a record for fewest pitches in a complete game.
-The game lasted one hour and 15 minutes.
-The game also holds the record for the shortest night game in MLB history.
-Although Barrett is generally remembered solely for that one game, he also led the National League in victories in 1945 with 23, and he appeared in the 1948 World Series.
+The game lasted one hour and 15 minutes and holds the record for the shortest night game in major league history.
+Although Barrett is generally remembered solely for that game, he also led the National League in victories in 1945, with 23, and he appeared in the 1948 World Series.

-In May of 1945, he was traded to the St. Louis Cardinals.
+In May 1945, he was traded to the St. Louis Cardinals.
 He had earned only 2 victories with the Braves, but he added 21 with the Cardinals, leading the league in total victories.
-It was a performance much like the one of Rick Sutcliffe in 1984 when he came over from the Cleveland Indians to the Chicago Cubs and won the Cy Young Award.
-There was no such award in existence in 1945, but Barrett was named to the All Star team, and was 3rd in the MVP voting.
+It was a performance much like the one of Rick Sutcliffe in 1984 when he came over from the Cleveland Indians to the Chicago Cubs and won the 1984 National League Cy Young Award.
+There was no such award in existence in 1945, but Barrett was named to the All-Star team, and was 3rd in the MVP voting.

-Lifetime, he pitched 11 years in the big leagues, with an ERA of 3.53.
-He had a record of 69-69.
-A visit to Dick's Hot Dog Stand in Wilson, NC will find numerous photos from his baseball career.
-In 2009 he was elected to the International League Hall of Fame.
+Lifetime, he pitched 11 years in the big leagues, with an ERA of 3.53 and a record of 69-69.
+A visit to Dick's Hot Dog Stand in Wilson, NC, will find numerous photos from his baseball career.
+In 2009, he was elected to the International League Hall of Fame.